Best Indoor Air Purifiers To Add To Your Home

 - A secondary filter to increase the effectiveness of the unit

 Do I really need an air filter?
 The pollution in my area isn’t that bad…

 If your home has poor ventilation, pollutants, dust, smoke, cooking fumes and pet dander may become highly concentrated.
-As reminder, there are a huge number of products we put in our living spaces that give off harmful VOCs (volatile organic compounds).
-This VOC can be the real health hazards.
-Decorating and cleaning products, heating, cooling and dehumidification systems, cheaper pressed wood furnitures and dyed fabrics, plastics, carpets and insulation can all give off chemicals that not good for your body.
-So even if you’re lucky enough to live in a pollution free wilderness, your indoor spaces could probably do with a decent method of purification.
+As a reminder, there are a huge number of products we put in our living spaces that give off harmful VOCs (volatile organic compounds).
+This VOC can be real health hazards.
+Decorating and cleaning products, heating, cooling and dehumidification systems, cheaper pressed wood furniture and dyed fabrics, plastics, carpets and insulation can all give off chemicals that not good for your body.
+So even if you’re lucky enough to live in a pollution-free wilderness, your indoor spaces could probably do with a decent method of purification.